nchern/go-R/README.md

 This is simple binding to eval R expressions and pass results to/from Go code.

-*WARNING!*
+**WARNING!**

 Project in the early stage, memory leaks and even SIGFAULTs are possible.
 Use it on your own risk.

 Known issues
 ===

-* Tests not work with R >= 2.15.
-Works only in standalone executable, see examples.
-This causes by stack allocation within goroutines as go test run each test in separate goroutine
+* You should call `R.Init()` exactly in main goroutine of the app(i.e. not in goroutine created by your app).
+This was found by experiments.
+Possible reason is clashing between process thread stack and goroutine stack.
+As a result, its impossible to run R-related code in tests as go test run its testing function in custom goroutine per test.

 Getting started
 ====